 Florida Advanced Technological Education (FLATE): Together with the National Science Foundationfunded Energy Systems Technology Technicians (EST2) project team, FLATE has developed a new Industrial Energy Efficiency (IEET) specialization for the Engineering Technology (ET) Degree and associated College Credit Certificate, in addition to the existing Alternative Energy Specialization.
 The IEET program framework has been approved by the FL Department of Education and colleges will be able to implement it in the 2014-2015 academic year.
-FLATE's progress report is given on page 22 of this report.

-Undergraduate/Master and Certificate program: FESC has nine energy education projects (two of them are funded recently) to develop undergraduate/master-level courses.
-These courses will also be available online.
+FLATE's progress report is given on page 23 of this report.
+FLATE program had to be terminated due to lack of funds.
+Undergraduate/Master and Certificate program: FESC has eight energy education projects to develop undergraduate/master-level courses.
+These courses will also be available on-line.
 The progress reports of these projects are given on page 25 of this report.